tuxtof/SE-Training-Automation-Calm/lab17/calm_workshop_extra.rst

 Try to modify one of your previous blueprint to integrate interaction with external world, you can try to implement notification of deployment via Slack:

 - create an EScript Execute Task for one of your service in service create action
-- post in specific channel #xxxx (the trainer invite you to the channel) by using the EScript example below
+- use the EScript example below to post in specific channel #xxxx (the trainer invite you to the channel, look for the pinned message inside for the hook)
-- improve EScript by reading `Slack Incoming Webhooks documentation`_
+- improve EScript by reading `Slack Incoming Webhooks documentation`_ (add links and change icon for example)

 **Example of Slack integration script:**